swierczj/hackaton21/README.md

 # Future plans

-Test application with other programing languages, build application to work without external python libraries
+- Test application with other programming language
+- Build application to work without requirement to install python libraries

 ## Contributors